arunravi728/Papyrus/content/Distill.md

 * Takes advantage of highlighting.
 * The main idea is recursive highlighting.
-* This is not done on note creation, rather on successive note consumptions.
+* This is not done on note creation, but rather on successive note consumptions.
 * There are four layers -
   1. Captured Notes - Original Notes.
-  1. Bolded Passages - Most important part of the original notes.
+  1. Bolded Passages - The Most important part of the original notes.
   1. Highlighted Passages - Highlight important parts of the bolded passages.
   1. Executive Summary -  Only needed when the note is visited frequently.